mahalakshmi-mcherlo/CallCentere_Tren_Analysis/README.md

 # CallCentere_Trend_Analysis

-Create a dashboard in Power BI for Claire that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.
-Get creative!
+Created a dashboard in Power BI  that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.

-Possible KPIs include (to get you started, but not limited to):
+Possible KPIs include :

 Overall customer satisfaction
 Overall calls answered/abandoned